-If you are looking to add supplemental sources of probiotics, you can get a probiotic supplement containing high CFU (colony forming unit) count and strain diversity.
+If you are looking to add supplemental sources of probiotics, you can get a probiotic supplement containing a high CFU (colony-forming unit) count and strain diversity.
 The following are some of the great ones in the market:

-Ora Organic Probiotics This probiotic also has Prebiotics (from organic Jerusalem artichoke and organic tapioca) which fuel probiotics.
+- Ora Organic Probiotics This probiotic also has Prebiotics (from organic Jerusalem artichoke and organic tapioca) that fuel probiotics.
 It has 16 Billion CFU per serving and 6 Probiotic strains.
 It is certified made with organic ingredients, free of gluten, dairy, GMOs, and soy.